> is treated as luminance mask or alpha mask. (See Mask processing.)

 Percentages: n/a

-Computed value: Consists of: two keywords, one per dimension
+Computed value: list, each item a pair of keywords, one per dimension

 Media: visual